|Tina N. Letchworth

 Lenoir County Public Schools’ Title I program is a federally supported program that offers assistance to educationally and economically disadvantaged children to help ensure they meet the state’s challenging academic standards.
 Our Title I programs provide instructional activities and supportive services to students over and above those provided by the regular school program.

-All our elementary and middle schools, along with Lenoir County Learning Academy, operate schoolwide Title I programs.
+All our elementary and middle schools, along with Kinston High School and Lenoir County Learning Academy, operate schoolwide Title I programs.
 Schoolwide programs utilize a comprehensive school improvement process enabling the schools to serve all students.

-Parent involvement is stressed in Title I schools.
+Parent and family engagement are stressed in Title I schools.
 Our Title I schools are charged with developing strategies designed to afford parents substantial and meaningful opportunities to participate in the education of their children.

 The purpose of Title II, Part A is to increase the academic achievement of all students by helping schools and districts improve teacher and principal quality and ensure that all teachers are highly qualified.